|

 Whatever the purpose of the bombing may have been, if anything beyond gratifying Donald Trump's ego, the official reason offered by Trump and UN Ambassador Nikki Haley was to protect civilians from the horrors of chemical attacks (which have killed a miniscule fraction of the victims of the Assad regime's campaign of slaughter, torture and mass population removal).

-If the "duty to protect" innocent life is a fairly feeble pretext in this particular instance, it’s worth considering as a principle.
+If the "duty to protect" innocent life is a fairly feeble pretext in this particular instance, its worth considering as a principle.
 Socialists are anti-imperialists, not isolationists, so presumably we believe in some form of the "duty to protect" stripped of the imperial hypocrisy surrounding it.

 Topics